justtcallmejayy/Chess/README.md

 These instructions will help you set up and run the chess game on your local machine for development, testing, or casual play.

+## 🚀 Deployment <a name = "deployment"></a>
+To deploy this project:

+Build the project in Release mode in Visual Studio.
+Locate the compiled .exe file in the bin/Release folder.
+Share the executable for others to run the game on their Windows machines.

 ### Prerequisites

 Ensure you have the following installed on your machine: